Snow Bowl (1985)

 The Snow Bowl was a National Football League (NFL) game played on December 1, 1985, between the Tampa Bay Buccaneers and the Green Bay Packers.
 Contested at Lambeau Field in Green Bay, Wisconsin, United States, it is well known for its poor weather conditions, including heavy snow before and during the game.
-Only 19,856 fans were in attendance, with over 36,000 fans not showing up, making it the least attended game in Lambeau Field history up to that point; about two-thirds of the stadium was empty.
+Only 19,856 fans were in attendance, with over 36,000 ticket holders absent, making it the least attended game in Lambeau Field history up to that point; about two-thirds of the stadium was empty.
 The entire storm dropped over 14 in of snow, before, during and after the game.

 The game itself saw the Packers dominate the Buccaneers for a 21–0 victory.
 Despite four turnovers, the Packers offense gained 512 total yards on 31 first downs, with the Buccaneers recording only 65 yards on five first downs.
 Packers' wide receiver James Lofton received passes totaling over 100 yards from quarterback Lynn Dickey by halftime.
 Packers defensive end Alphonso Carreker sacked Buccaneers quarterback Steve Young a then-team record four times.